Leah1977/familyfavs/TESTING.md

 ### Links

-Tested all links on all pages.
+I have tested all links on all pages.
 All links work as intended.
 This allows the user to move from one page to another with ease.

 **Testing**